destrostudios/grid/README.md

 - Create a directory `workspace` in the root directory of this project
 - Create a file `assets.ini` in that directory, that contains the relative path pointing to the `assets` directory (`../assets/`)
 - Start the `com.destrostudios.grid.client.Main` class with `workspace` as working directory

+## License hint
+Most of the assets are not allowed to be redistributed or used in another project.